awaisdevops/kubernetes/configmap-and-secret-as-volumes/README.md

 In this guide, I explained that **ConfigMap** and **Secret** in Kubernetes are used to create key-value pairs for environmental variables or configuration files that can be passed to applications.
 These are common in services that require external configuration files.
 Additionally, **ConfigMap** and **Secret** are actually considered volume types in Kubernetes.

+### Technologies Used
+- Kubernetes
+- Docker
+- Mosquitto

+### Project Description
+- Define configuration and passwords for Mosquitto message broker with ConfigMap and Secret Volume types

 ---

 # Configuration Files for Mosquitto Deployment, Secret, and ConfigMap Components: